cassio-morais/technical-assessment-topup-feature/README.md

  - A simple 3 layer archtecture inspired by the 4 tenets of Onion Archtecture (is not "by the book", it's just a 'inspiration')
  - ![image](https://github.com/cassio-morais/technical-assessment-topup-feature/assets/63246083/cec462c0-b3be-45ee-9ddb-3a147de31484)
  - Ref: https://jeffreypalermo.com/2013/08/onion-architecture-part-4-after-four-years/
  - ps: I like this approach.
-It's simple but it's interfaces oriented and has great testability.
+It's simple but it's interface oriented and has great testability.

 ## Disclaimers:
  - I put more effort in top-up service.
 Account and user service are just simulations
  - In real world, solutions like this need more unit tests and integration tests.
- - There are comments in code (to explain some of my point of views in real world solutions)
+ - There are comments in code (to explain some of my point of view about real world solutions)
  - There are so many challenges in a real world solution like these:
 	- Distributed transactions (Saga Pattern or something)
 	- Distributed locks
 	- Commit and Rollback actions
+ - Retry policies
 	- Events
 	- Audit... etc
  - So... none of these challenges were addressed here.
 But I'm aware of them.